JoshuaWise/jellypromise/README.md

 ### .finally(*handler*) -> *promise*

 Pass a `handler` that will be called regardless of this promise's fate.
-The `handler` will be invoked with no arguments, and cannot change the promise chain's current fulfillment value or rejection reason.
+The `handler` will be invoked with no arguments, and it cannot change the promise chain's current fulfillment value or rejection reason.
 If `handler` returns a promise, the promise returned by `.finally` will not be settled until that promise is settled.

 This method is primarily used for cleanup operations.